saleor/saleor-docs/docs/customization/extensions.md

 ### Configuring Plugins

-Saleor allows you to change a configuration of the given plugin over API.
+Saleor allows you to change a configuration of any given plugin over API.
 Plugin owner needs to overwrite a method to create a structure of default configuration `_get_default_configuration` and `CONFIG_STRUCTURE` .
 It requires an expected structure as in the following example:

 ```python
 # custom/plugin.py